cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-2018.md

 * Costs & benefits of working test-first

-## CukenFest London - April 17th-20th
+## CukenFest London - April 19th-20th

-BDD Kickstart is part of CukenFest London, our series of events for the BDD and Agile community happening in April.
-Learn more about CukenFest [here](https://content.cucumber.io/cukenfest-2017)
+BDD Kickstart is one part of CukenFest London, our BDD and Agile conference taking place in April.
+Learn more about CukenFest [here](http://cukenfest.cucumber.io/)

 <!-- Drip -->
 <script type="text/javascript">